None of us set out to live a life we can’t afford.

 What are personal loans?

 Bottom line?
 Know your options.
-Don’t feel stuck with a bad rate.
+Don’t stay stuck with a bad rate.
 Do what you can to lower it.

 5 | You Count Your Chickens Before They Hatch